bishwo-dahal/vector_addition_odo/README.md

+# THIS IS A COPY OF REPOSITORY OF ORNL OLCF WHICH CAN BE FOUND AT https://code.ornl.gov/olcf/

 # vector_addition

 This repository contains vector addition codes written for multiple parallel programming models as well as combinations of them.
 Each directory contains a stand-alone code, and the name of the directories should indicate the programming model(s) used.